 Au pairs can help with household chores related to the children.
 According to Cultural Care Au Pair’s policy, this includes:

 As long as these duties are performed within their 45-hour a week and 10-hour per day limit, they are all reasonable tasks.
 An au pair should also clean up after herself.
 This means tidying her room, cleaning her bathroom (if she has her own), putting her dirty dishes in the dishwasher and keeping her car clean (if she has use of her own).
-To learn more about what can an au pair do, tune into our previous blog post from Au Pair Answer Mom.

 What au pairs can’t do